BytingBitz/pyscrapify/readme.md

 ***
 # About:

-> Note: Please ensure you read and understand the disclaimer contained within this readme file prior to any use of this repository.
+> Note: It is recommended you understand the disclaimer contained within this readme.md file prior to any use of this web scraping framework.

 **PyScrapify** is a robust web scraping framework developed in Python `3.10.2` built ontop of [Selenium](https://github.com/SeleniumHQ/selenium) and [BeautifulSoup](https://github.com/wention/BeautifulSoup4).
 The framework is designed to streamline the creation of new web scrapers by implementing scraper control logic out of the box, reducing the redundant boilerplate code often associated with building Python-based web scrapers from scratch.